seldevpriv/instant-application/README.md

-# 🚀 C++ & n8n Automation Pipeline: Workflow-Steuerung mittels n8n und SMTP im Docker-Container
+# 🚀 C++ & n8n Automation Pipeline: Workflow Orchestration via n8n and SMTP in a Docker Container

 This project is a deep-dive educational playground built to understand the mechanics of high-performance web scrapers, data pipelines, and modern automation ecosystems.
 It connects a low-level, multi-threaded C++ extraction engine with self-hosted n8n workflows inside a Dockerized environment.